UoB-COMSM0166/2025-group-20/README.md

 </div>

 ## Conclusion
 The Agile process allowed us to create a game that was user-focused by developing functional requirements through user stories.
 This helped us build a design from the start that ensured the game was challenging, usable, and accessible.
-Our qualitative evaluation helped us consider user feedback and visibility, while the quantitative evaluation highlighted the challenge of Hard Mode.
-Through this, we learned how to strike a balance between technical functionality and user experience, especially when designing Hard Mode.
+Our qualitative evaluation helped us consider user feedback and visibility, while the quantitative evaluation highlighted the challenge of Samurai Mode.
+Through this, we learned how to strike a balance between technical functionality and user experience, especially when designing Samurai (hard) Mode.
 Using evaluation tools such as the NASA TLX questionnaire, we gained insight into user expectations and adjusted the game’s difficulty accordingly, ensuring it remained challenging yet enjoyable.

 However, creating a game that was challenging but not frustrating wasn’t without its difficulties.
 Since the original inspiration, Fruit Ninja, was designed for touchscreen use, adapting it to mouse or trackpad input proved tricky.
 We discovered that slicing precision was harder to achieve, especially with trackpads.
 To address this, we kept refining our HitBoxes to be more lenient, reducing false positives and negatives when slicing fruit.